cloudcreativity/ddd-modules/docs/guide/application/queries.md

 ### Creating a Query Bus

-As our bounded context's application exposes a query bus, it will need to create an instance of the query bus.
-Our query dispatcher class that you extended in the example above allows you to build a query bus specific to your domain.
+The query dispatcher class that your adapter extended (in the above example) allows you to build a query bus specific to your domain.
 You do this by:

 1. Binding query handler factories into the query dispatcher; and
 2. Binding factories for any middleware used by your bounded context; and